netobserv/network-observability-console-plugin/web/docs/enums/FlowDirection.md

 • **Egress** = ``"1"``

-Outgoing traffic, from node observation point
+Outgoing traffic, from the node observation point

 ___